wking-io/Fluture/README.md

 //! "nope"
 ```

+When one Future settles, the other gets cancelled automatically.

 #### both

 <details><summary><code>both :: Future a b -> Future a c -> Future a (Pair b c)</code></summary>